top of page

 Tins of beans, lentils, chickpeas, chopped tomatoes and tinned fish (i.e. mackerel, sardines, pilchards) are great items to have in the cupboard to make or add to a quick, easy meal.
 Think chickpea and lentil curry or tinned mackerel with chopped tomatoes and pasta - these are delicious, healthy, balanced meals based on cupboard items!

-Whether at home, at work or out and about, travel with your reusable water bottle and aim to drink water often.
-Limit fruit juices/smoothies to a glass a day (150ml) and have soft drinks less often.
+Whether at home, at work or out and about, travel with a reusable water bottle and aim to drink water often.
+Limit fruit juices/smoothies to a glass a day (150ml) and have soft drinks/sugar sweetened drinks less often.
 Water is best for teeth and health!